wroscoe/udacity_projects/P3_behavioral_cloning/README.md

 Behavioral Cloning Project.

-Please see the ipython notebook [models.ipnb](models.ipnb) for the working code and writeup explaining this project.
+Please see the ipython notebook [models.ipynb](models.ipynb) for the working code and writeup explaining this project.